dantonnoriega/KeyboardSpellCheck/pyenchant/website/content/tutorial.rst

 It will pop up a simple spellchecking dialog like the one shown here.
 Each spelling error is highlighted in turn, with the buttons offering a range of options for how to deal with the error:

-    * Ignore: ignore the current occurence of the word
+    * Ignore: ignore the current occurrence of the word
-    * Ignore All: ignore the current and all future occurances of the word
+    * Ignore All: ignore the current and all future occurrences of the word
-    * Replace: replace the current occurence with the corrected word
+    * Replace: replace the current occurrence with the corrected word
-    * Replace All: replace the current and all future occurences with the corrected word
+    * Replace All: replace the current and all future occurrences with the corrected word
     * Add: add the word to the user's personal dictionary

 ::